 Heading into Big Sur, we stopped at Big Sur Bakery for brunch.
 I fell in love with its charm and its food is equally as delightful.
 I liked it so much that we went back for lunch on our way out the next day.
 I recommend the chicken salad sandwich.
 I also took home delicious granola and a ceramic mug for memories.

 Deetjen’s is another great breakfast spot.
 It’s got such a quirky character.
 My husband and I enjoyed walking along the property admiring the cottages (where you can also stay) and the epic redwood trees.

 Nepenthe really reminds me of my childhood.
 I don’t particularly love the food, but the atmosphere and the view are worth it.
 It’s funny, heading back it felt much smaller than I remembered.
 I can vividly remember running up and down the winding stairs with my childhood friends at sunset as a little girl.

 We ate dinner at Ventana’s Sur House.
 Because we used American Express points for our stay, we had a $100 credit to use toward any room charge!
 We used it toward a nice dinner to celebrate our anniversary.
 We chose to eat at the bar that overlooked the gorgeous sunset.

 What To Do

 Pfeiffer Beach is another childhood favorite.
-It’s a unique beach off the beaten path.
-You drive down a two-mile single car road, but it’s worth any trouble getting there.
+It’s a unique beach off-the-beaten-path.
+You drive down a two-mile single-car road, but it’s worth any trouble getting there.
 It’s picturesque with its huge rock formations over the ocean.
-If at all possible, stay for sunset.
+If possible, stay for sunset.

 If you live close enough to Big Sur for a 24-hour stay (or you want to make it a stop on a California coast road trip), I highly recommend it.
 It can be done!
 Of course, I would love to stay longer, but I’m happy that I can even enjoy this special place for one night.